lrvaka/odin-sign-up/README.md

 ## Overview

 Completion of the Odin Project Sign Up form project in the Intermediate HTML and CSS section.
-The exercise was not difficult, I copied the design given in the instructions.
-My favorite part of the exercise was implementing password validation using Javascript.
+The exercise was straightforward, I copied the design given in the instructions.
+My favorite part of the exercise was implementing password validation using Javascript:

 ```js
 passwordInput.addEventListener("input", (e) => {